Hell13Cat/WPD/README.md

 $ python3 scrape.py < list_of_story_urls.txt
 ```

-You may convert the epub to a mobi file with `kindlegen` or similar tools if desired.

 ## Details

 This uses documented and undocumented portions of the Wattpad API.
 The undocumented portions of the API allow downloading story text, which conceivably could break in the future.